lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 AGG F - Decision is for people to experiment with sensitivity sliders on own and follow up.

+SP F – As predicted, we see a dramatic shift in patient from “high symptom” to “low symptom,” as both detection and care quality improve – the ratio of high to low symptom patients drops from 0.6:1 to 0.2:1 over two years.
+The number of patients with a suicide flag decreases by more than 50%, as more high symptom patients have their symptoms addressed before they can be flagged in the first place.
+However, the initial predicted reduction in Ending Rate is off-set by long-term increases in the Recommend Step Down Rate, thus not permanently impacting the new patient start rate.
+Both new patient starts and wait times in our clinic increase in the short-term, but fall below our historical average by 3 months, and continue to fall for the next year.
+However, because there have been no changes in Primary Care, wait times for stepping down to PC go up substantially – from 22 to 38 weeks.

 + You walked through the system story for both Appointments and Patients.
 With your text box on the right side of the screen, revisit the model diagram and outline the systems story your team believes will cause the outcomes your team expects to observe.
 Begin to craft the text for the *Our Hypothesis* box.
 A good hypothesis will include the proposed change our team will make, the services that will be impacted, how the team data values will be changed from base case, and what we expect to see as a result of the change.

 11. Discuss and record what changes you may want to make in the clinic and what further experiments you want to run.